staabm/staabm.github.io/_posts/2026-02-07-git-bisect-run.md

 1. Initialize the process: `git bisect start`.
 2. Tell the tooling about known working and non-working commits using `git bisect bad <your commit>` and `git bisect good <your commit>`.
 3. Run `composer install` to build PHPStan with its dependencies for the current commit.
 4. Run `bin/phpstan bug-xyz.php` and observe whether PHPStan works like expected.
-If the faulty behavior can be observed write `git bisect bad`.
-If it works like expected write `git bisect good`.
+If the faulty behavior can be observed execute `git bisect bad`.
+If it works like expected execute `git bisect good`.
 5. Git will automatically checkout a new commit.
 You start with step 3 again and do these manual steps as long as Git tells you that it find the "first bad commit".

 While this process works good, it requires a lot of manual input and might take a while until you finally find the regression commit.